 A one piece footboard can be added to the dynamic footrests as a custom modification.
 A one piece footboard does limit the ability of each footrest to respond independently.
 Many clients with increased tone may have higher tone or more movement on one side of the body.
 By using separate footplates, movement can occur when and to the degree required on each side of the body.
-This custom modification does not flip-up for transfers.
+The one piece footboard flips up for transfers.

 The left and right footrests utilize the exact same parts.
 The screws are facing different directions due to the assembly process.